 Step 1: The “Y”

-Focus on lifting from the shoulders and not the low back.
+Focus on lifting from the shoulders and not the lower back.
 Hold this position for one to two seconds, then relax and return to your starting position.
 Perform ten repetitions.

 Step 2: The “T”